orbitrs/orbit-analyzer/docs/README.md

 5. Create custom rules as needed for your specific requirements

 For more detailed information, check out the [Custom Lint Rules](custom-lint-rules.md) documentation and [CI Integration](ci-integration.md) guide.

+## Integration with Continuous Integration

+For instructions on how to integrate `orbit-analyzer` with your CI/CD pipeline and handle monorepo dependencies, see the [Monorepo CI Guide](./monorepo-ci-guide.md).